aurajs/website/source/getting-started/index.md

 All listed components MUST have at least the `name` and `options.el` defined.
 Where `name` is the name of the component to start and `options.el` is a DOM selector to target the DOM Element that will be the root of your component.

-All other values passed to the options object, will be availaible in your component in `this.options`.
+All other values passed to the options object, will be available in your component in `this.options`.

 ## Nesting components

 This really starts to get interesting if you use templating and use Aura's superpower to nest components.

-Let's take an example (using underscore templating) :
+Let's take an example (using underscore templating):

 __aura_components/parent/template.html__